Google Nest Mini is official, with improved audio and wall mount hole for $49

 Three of the four color options for the Nest Mini will come as no surprise — Chalk, Charcoal, and Coral — but there is a fresh light blue hue, dubbed Sky.
 And the "fabric" cover is made from 100% recycled plastic bottles, which is a nice touch.

-You can pre-order Nest Mini from the Google Store today, and it'll be available for purchase from October 22 in 22 different countries, costing $49 (£49/€59).
+You can pre-order Nest Mini from the Google Store today, and it'll be available for purchase from October 22, costing $49 (£49/€59).
+To begin with, it will go on sale in the following 22 countries, according to the Google support site:

+Australia, Austria, Belgium, Brazil, Canada, Denmark, France, Germany, India, Ireland, Italy, Japan, Netherlands, Norway, Singapore, Spain, Sweden, Switzerland, Taiwan, United Kingdom, United States (except Puerto Rico).

 Comments